 - Require gun owners to obtain a license or register their guns;

 - Limit the number of firearms that may be purchased at one time;

 - Impose a waiting period on firearm purchases;

 - Allow local governments to regulate firearms.

-In 2013, Oregon had the 28th highest number of gun deaths per capita among the states.
+In 2014, Oregon had the 24th highest number of gun deaths per capita among the states, up four places from the previous year.
 Oregon had the 25th highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Oregon were recovered after being used in crimes in other states at the 25th highest rate among the states.

 Oregon Firearms Laws